01 Jul Truck Driver Fitness On The Road

 Stretch Your Wrists & Hands

 Your hands are on the wheel for hours at a time and need to be stretched!
-Not sure how to stretch your wrists and hands?
-Try these!

 A great idea is to use your truck as your gym!
 The Iron Trucker Fitness App is a free resource that shows you how.
 Search its database of exercises using your truck!
 Developed by a trucker, the app tells you how to do the exercise, provides a visual guide, and shows which part of your body it works.
 The app is currently available for Apple and Android.